Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

-### Resume Summarization AI Agent (RAG + LLM):
+### AI Agent (RAG + LLM) - Generates Summaries of 100+ Resume in less then 20 seconds.

-An end-to-end pipeline that uses Retrieval-Augmented Generation (RAG), Sentence Transformers, Re-ranking and an LLM to generate concise, role-aware candidate resume summaries.
+An end-to-end pipeline that uses Retrieval-Augmented Generation (RAG), Sentence Transformers, Re-ranking and an LLM to generate concise, role aware candidate resume summaries.

-### Problem
+## PROBLEM:

-Recruiters and hiring managers often review hundreds of resumes manually—slow, inconsistent, and error-prone.
-This agent extracts the information that actually matters to hiring teams and produces fast, consistent summaries.
+Recruiters and hiring managers often review hundreds of resumes manually which is tedious task.
+This agent extracts the information that actually matters to hiring teams and returns information based on query.

-## Goals
+## GOAL;

 Serve Hiring Managers and Recruiters across functions (Engineering, Global Functions, Professional Services, etc.).
 Let users query large resume sets by skills, experience, and team fit.